kubernetes/kubernetes/docs/user-guide/kubectl/kubectl_namespace.md

 ## kubectl namespace

-SUPERCEDED: Set and view the current Kubernetes namespace
+SUPERSEDED: Set and view the current Kubernetes namespace

 ### Synopsis

-SUPERCEDED:  Set and view the current Kubernetes namespace scope for command line requests.
+SUPERSEDED:  Set and view the current Kubernetes namespace scope for command line requests.

-namespace has been superceded by the context.namespace field of .kubeconfig files.
+namespace has been superseded by the context.namespace field of .kubeconfig files.
 See 'kubectl config set-context --help' for more details.

 ```